MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

   All read and write operations are atomic and idempotent so crashing/restarting will not leave the system in an intermediate or invalid state due to read/writes.
 However, DDLs are not idempotent or atomic.
 What happens if the system crashes in the middle of DDL?
 Some of this is being thought about by the command reconciliation work.
-- How does any of this work for non-realtime timelines?
 - Is it possible to mix non-strict serializable writes with strict serializable writes?
 I don't think so.